Amin-MAG/My-Notes/Software-Design.md

 Rendering is an embarrassingly parallel app.

-GPU should be a container we can not use virtualization.
+GPU should be a container we cannot use virtualization.

 To have Service-oriented architecture, Here are the basic laws.